SAREC-Lab/sedrones/pages/mydoc/mydoc_homework.md

 folder: mydoc
 ---

-## Homework schedule for first part of semester
+## Homework & quiz deliverables for first part of semester (40 points)

 All homework is assigned on Wednesday and due by midnight the following Tuesday.
-All homework will be submitted to individual github repositories assigned to each student.
-Assignments 5-6 will be submitted into a group repository.
+Students will need to install the course environment, available via a VM, in order to complete the homework assignments.

 | Num | Date Assigned | Description | Points | Link| Reading|
 |-----|---------------|---------------------------------|------|-------------------|-----------|